Types of GST in India- CGST, SGST, IGST and UTGST Explained

 Final Tax Revenue to respective government | 2610 | 2610 |

-GST has been said to resolve one of the biggest ills of the old indirect taxation system i.e. non-availement of ITC at all stages.
-Since GST is a uniform and one tax its credit can be taken at all stages and the set off amongst various prevalent kinds of GST can be better understood as under
+GST has been said to resolve one of the biggest drawbacks of the old indirect taxation system, i.e., non-availement of ITC at all stages.
+Since GST is a uniform one tax, its credit can be taken at all stages, and the set off amongst various prevalent kinds of GST.

 Type of GST Payment | Set off in preferential order from |